microsoft/qsharp-language/Specifications/Language/2_Statements/VariableDeclarationsAndReassignments.md

 }
 ```

 Similar statements exist for a wide range of [operators](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/PrecedenceAndAssociativity.md#operators).
-The `set` keyword in the previous example must be followed by a single mutable variable, which is inserted as the left-most sub-expression by the compiler.
+The `set` keyword in such evaluate-and-reassign statements must be followed by a single mutable variable, which is inserted as the left-most sub-expression by the compiler.
 Such evaluate-and-reassign statements exist for all operators where the type of the left-most sub-expression matches the expression type.
 More precisely, they are available for binary logical and bitwise operators including right and left shift, arithmetic expressions including exponentiation and modulus, and concatenations, as well as [copy-and-update expressions](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/3_Expressions/CopyAndUpdateExpressions.md#copy-and-update-expressions).